-Supports students in the development of oral communication skills.
-This course emphasizes the identification of good and poor speech habits, techniques for improving speech, oral interpretation, effective speech planning and delivery, and interpersonal communication.
+Designed to help students improve oral communication skills.
+Emphasis is placed on identifying good and poor speech habits, techniques for improving speech, oral interpretation, effective speech planning and delivery, and interpresonal communication.

 Explores a wide variety of non-fiction writing genres, including personal profile, journalism, criticism, and more.
 Students build their reading, writing, and researching skills while also reinforcing the fundamental concepts and current developments associated with the areas of their respective majors.